 Being in touch with guests builds trust and loyalty.
 There are many ways to keep them informed without relying on employees to send texts and make phone calls.

-Sometimes guests have questions about their reservation before their visit or you want to get in touch with them.
+Sometimes guests have questions about their reservation before their visit or maybe you want to get in touch with them.
 They may want to know if you can accommodate a particular diet or help them mark a special occasion.
-You can manage these communications and more right in OpenTable with Direct Messaging: ping guests after their meal if they left a scarf behind or provide some follow-up information about the wine they enjoyed.
+Manage these communications and more right in OpenTable with Direct Messaging.
+Ping guests after their meal if they left a scarf behind or provide some follow-up information about the wine they enjoyed.

 Automated email campaigns

 For better or worse, online reviews matter.
 That’s why it’s important to use a reputation management tool to stay on top of guest feedback.
-You can see reviews from OpenTable, Facebook, and Google all in one place and respond to them.
+Discover reviews from OpenTable, Facebook, and Google all in one place and respond to them.
 Some guests will return to a restaurant and write a more positive review after hearing from an owner or manager directly.
 You can also clearly see what the team is doing right.
 Positive reinforcement can make your employees even better at their jobs.
-You may also notice some areas where improvement is needed.
+It may also illustrate some areas where improvement is needed.